Introduction: The Struggle for Women Seeking Sober Living with Children

 - Resource Assistance: Help connecting with housing and childcare programs

 At Eudaimonia, recovery isn’t one-size-fits-all.
-Their team is trained to work with women who are juggling the emotional and practical responsibilities of motherhood while trying to stabilize their lives in sobriety.
+Their team helps women who are balancing the emotional and practical duties of motherhood.
+They also support women in stabilizing their lives while staying sober.

 What Can Mothers Do When a Sober Living Program Has No Childcare?

 While Eudaimonia’s sober homes don’t house children, mothers in recovery still have options.
-With support from both the recovery community and local services, it’s possible to maintain relationships with your children while focusing on healing.
+With help from the recovery community and local services, you can keep your relationships with your children while healing.

 Short-term living arrangements for your children with trusted family or friends are often the first solution.
 This setup helps preserve the parent-child connection while giving you time to work a solid recovery plan in a drug-free structured space.